zentag/stuffdb/README.md

 Right now it's just a frontend to algolia and supabase...
 I'll update soon with functionality for things like WLED to locate stuff.

+### TODO:

+- [ ] Make values in new_thing.svelte dissapear after add
+- [ ] Make an API page to refresh the aglolia index: make components that update the db fetch this page

 ### Setup (local)

 - Open a supabase account.
 The free tier will work, but just keep in mind you will need to visit the dashboard to unpause your project if it's inactive for a week.